 Skip to main content

 The FormHug MCP Server lets AI assistants manage your forms and data through natural language.
 Built on the open Model Context Protocol, it turns any MCP-compatible client into a full FormHug interface — create forms, edit fields, read submissions, and submit entries without opening the dashboard.
-Server URL: https://formhug.ai/mcp
+For the product overview and positioning, see MCP for AI agents.
+For a narrative walkthrough of the use cases, read FormHug MCP for AI agents.

 Create Forms